macbuse/macbuse.github.io/PROG/index.md

 There will not be so much reading but there will be a lot of watching.
 To begin with the videos will be mostly in french but some subjects are only really explained well in english.

+### Friday 1/10

+This is the [correction](./corrections.ipynb) for last week.

+And this is the [preliminary version of the notebook](./matplotlib.ipynb) to study for Friday 16/10.

+Watch this video about [Matplotlib](https://matplotlib.org/) first.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/O_OeWxpnUc0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+# Why are we doing this ?

+Everybody needs to make graphs and figures for
+- reports
+- books
+- web pages

 ---
 ### Friday 24/9